 They don't work reliably within the cloud environment regardless of memory configuration.
 We have some workarounds available here

 - _JAVA_OPTIONS is for Oracle JVM which is most likely the one you're using.
 If your config doesn't have many services images, give a hefty amount of heap freedom for testing.

 - _JAVA_OPTIONS: -Xmx3g tells Java the heap size cannot grow larger than 3GB which is 75% of the default medium resource class.
 If there are many other services running in the job, you might want to go with 2GB which leaves more room for other services.

 - Make sure they are running Gradle with --no-daemon.
 The daemon runs by default and is helpful when running locally as it speeds up recompilation.

 This is not needed in continuous integration since every compilation is fresh.
 It takes up more memory for no benefit.
 You can pass --no-daemon directly to the gradlew script or set org.gradle.daemon=false in your gradle.properties file.

 - By default, Gradle will spawn a worker process for every available CPU.
 CircleCI Cloud will erroneously report within to jobs that they have 32 available.
 With the default resource class, they actually only have access to 2.
 Setting --max-workers=2 will limit Gradle from spawning too many workers.

-Many options for configuring gradle can also be applied through the gradle fie
+Many options for configuring Gradle can also be applied through the gradle file:

 maxHeapSize = "1024m"

-Still hitting memory issues?
-Increase the resource class.
+Note: If you're still hitting memory issues, consider increasing the resource class.